+Similar to the above but with digital MEMS sensors connected to a 2-conductor Frequency Shift Keying (FSK) trunk line via waterproof connectors.
+In this configuration sensors are built and stocked with short pigtail cables and only the trunk cable is made according to customer specifics.
 Readout is accomplished using the Model 8600 Series Dataloggers via a modem interface (each modem is capable of supporting up to 6 IPI sensor strings).
 The maximum number of sensors that can be used in this configuration is 32.
-Digital systems offer greater noise immunity than analog types, and are capable of signal transmission over cables lengths of up to 823 m, depending on addressing type and number of sensors.
+Digital systems offer greater noise immunity than analog types, and are capable of signal transmission over cables up to 305 m in length.